JRH89/vimlantis/README.md

 ./install.sh
 ```

-**That's it!** Browser opens, you sail a boat through your code. 🌊⛵
+**That's it!** Type 'vimlantis' in the terminal from any project and sail the open seas.

 ---